reyrobs/Short-Programming-Project/README.md

 # Short-Programming-Project
-Conducted features extraction on audio files representing seals' auscultation.
+I was given around 100 audio files representing seals' auscultation and performed features extraction using various methods in order to classify them into various groups.